-• Act as a key spokesperson for the Trust on nature based solutions, biodiversity net gain, sustainable planning, and natural climate solutions - and the role these all play in nature's recovery and tackling the climate and nature emergency.

-- Effectively and proactively engage with partners and the wider public through a variety of opportunities, including all media types. - Ensure the Trust is well-networked and able to influence the right people at the right level and at the right time. - Participate fully in regional and national working groups and other initiatives with other Wildlife Trusts as appropriate.
+- Act as a key spokesperson for the Trust on carbon, climate change, net zero and the role that natural climate solutions play in nature's recovery and tackling the climate emergency. - Effectively and proactively engage with partners and the wider public through a variety of • opportunities, including all media types. - Ensure the Trust is well-networked and able to influence the right people at the right level and • at the right time. - Participate fully in regional and national working groups and other initiatives with other Wildlife Trusts as appropriate.